 Then it struck me through some story work I’m doing… Maybe self-care isn’t about responsibility.
 And maybe it’s not about vanity or shame or obligation.

 Self-care is about gratitude.

 It’s a thank you for all my body has done thus far.
-Taking care of it for HAVING taken care fo me; giving it the break and support it very much deserves for the years of service and dedication to my surviving and thriving.
+Taking care of it for HAVING taken care of me; giving it the break and support it very much deserves for the years of service and dedication to my survival and thriving.